mapbox/node-fontnik/DEV.md

-### Tagging and publishing binaries via Travis
+### Tagging and publishing binaries via Github Actions

-On each commit that passes through Travis, the [`scripts/publish.sh`](./scripts/publish.sh) script checks for the string `[publish binary]` in the commit message, and if present, runs `npm run prebuild && npm publish` to publish a binary.
+On each commit that passes through GitHub actions workflow, the binaries are generated for `linux-x64` and `darwin-x64`.
+These binaries can be downloaded when publishing the npm package.

-Running `npm publish` doesn't actually upload a binary anywhere, but instead just pushes up your local code with an updated version number in `package.json`.
-When your module is installed with `npm install`, `node-pre-gyp` will use this version number to search for a published binary, falling back to a source compile if no matching binary is found.
+Running `npm publish` would upload the binaries present in the `prebuilds` directory.
+When your module is installed with `npm install`, it checks if the prebuilt binaries are present in the `prebuilds` directory for the provided OS and architecture, if so the existing binaries would be used.
+Otherwise the package would be built from source when installing.

 Typical workflow: